Ugh! How on earth do you applique eyes? They’re so small!

 The eyes are definitely the trickiest part of any of my applique patterns, but I have several posts that show you easy ways to deal with them!

 I usually applique eyes using solid black fabric.
 I like the look of it, and (after some practice) I don’t think it’s too tricky to outline those eyes.
 Plus I use black thread on black fabric so if my line gets wonky, nobody really sees it. 🙂

 For tips on outlining those small eyes, watch this video.

-If you want to applique the eyes but you don’t want to do the outline stitching, use this super-strong fusible adhesive.
+If you want to applique the eyes but you don’t want to do the outline stitching, use Heat & Bond Ultrahold fusible adhesive.

-I’ve got two different posts showing how you can embroider eye shapes.
+I’ve got two different posts showing how you can embroider eye shapes by machine.